 Alumnus, Class of 2018

-Oregon Tech’s B.S. in Business has received specialized accreditation through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+Oregon Institute of Technology has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+See additional information regarding the accreditation and public disclosures.

 Specialized Accounting & Business Coursework